binarykitchen/videomail-for-ninja-forms/README.md

 Note: depending on your OS the `gulp watch` command might result into errors;

+### Arch Linux Issues

-- For Arch Linux, afraid have to amend `sudo` before `npm run mh` or so. <-------- !!!
+- Afraid have to amend `sudo` before `npm run mh` or so. <-------- !!!
-- For older versions, if you have a port conflict with flywheel, stop Apache with `sudo apachectl stop`.
+- Can't use .local domain as it's [reserved under Arch Linux](https://community.localwp.com/t/local-tld-is-not-resolved-when-in-hosts-file-if-used-on-arch-based-linux/43793/6)

 ### Customize host or port